The-uncanny-valley/BinChecker/README.md

 ## Planned Features

 * Search BIN information using [https://binlist.net](https://binlist.net)
-* Display details such as card scheme, type, brand, country, and bank info
+* Display details such as card scheme, type, country, and bank info
 * Save and view query history locally
 * Tap to copy or open external links (like location or bank website)
 * Clean and responsive UI with input validation and error handling